Arohanui Hospice is governed by a group of experienced and community-minded people.

 Lorraine Vincent – Board Chair

-Chief Refresher of her own mentor and management consultancy and executive accommodation ventures, Lorraine is proud to be part of the Arohanui Hospice team.
-Born and raised in the Manawatū, she has also worked in media/communication, sports administration, and local government senior management roles.
-Currently a member of Business Mentors New Zealand, Lorraine is delighted to continue a long history of giving back to her community via hospice activities.
+Chief Refresher of her consultancy and accommodation businesses, Refreshbiz and Refreshstay, Lorraine has been part of the Arohanui Hospice team for a decade, the last 7 years as Chair.
+Born and raised in the Manawatū, she has worked in media/communication, sports administration, and local government sectors.
+The very average mountainbiker is delighted to continue a long history of giving back to her community in volunteer governance roles

 Murray Georgel